HikariNeee/Celestite/README.md

 ## Rebasing

-- First you must rebase to the unsigned image, to get the keys installed:
+- First you must rebase to the unsigned image to get the keys installed:

   ``` rpm-ostree rebase ostree-unverified-registry:ghcr.io/quelln/sodium:latest && systemctl reboot```